babel/minify/CONTRIBUTING.md

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).

+**First**: if you're unsure or afraid of anything, just ask or submit the issue or pull request anyways.
+You won't be yelled at for giving your best effort.
+The worst that can happen is that you'll be politely asked to change something.
+We appreciate any sort of contributions, and don't want a wall of rules to get in the way of that.

 Much of the [prelude of Babel's Contributing guide](https://github.com/babel/babel/blob/master/CONTRIBUTING.md) also applies here since babel-minify is just a set of babel plugins, a preset and tools built on top of these things with babel itself.

 ## Useful links